lapeconera/gift_depot/README.md

 Question3 ( Buyer and the receiver connection )
 Understanding how much the user could risk to save the life of the other person, we could track their relationship.

+Code structure uses a Class, Instants variable, Method, Hashs, blocks, arrays and loops

+Separate text files were used as a database to store information such as:
+* User information
+* Gift question information
+* Gift result information

 Instruction for use:

+Installations needed:
+gem install colorize

 IMPORTANT:

 (*username: 'dodam' password: 'unicorn' )
 (*security question 1 answer: 'bibimbap')
 (*security question 2 answer: 'red')